 (Morice et al., Human Reproductive Update, 1995)

 The nineteenth and twentieth centuries were marked by tremendous advances in the diagnosis and treatment of infertility.
-In 1898, fertilization was described as the union of a egg and a sperm.
+In 1898, fertilization was described as the union of an egg and a sperm.
 80 years later, in 1978, the first “test-tube” baby was born in England and in 1981, her in-vitro sister was born.
 You know the rest of the story.
 The first IVF baby born in the US was in 1981, pioneered by fertility specialists at Eastern Virginia Medical School in Norfolk, Virginia.
-Since those early days, a little more than 25 years ago, tremendous progress has been made in the understanding, diagnosis and successful treatment of so many of the causes of infertility.
-And step by slow step, infertile women have come to be considered patients in her own right, instead of a curiosity and condemned member of the human society, living in silence and misunderstanding; no longer being considered witches and burned at the stake, but replaced as the center of medical and scientific attention, and possibly lying at the very source of all human survival.
-Just imagine where we will be by the next 25-50 years.
+Since those early days, a little more than 25 years ago, tremendous progress has been made in the understanding, diagnosis, and successful treatment of so many of the causes of infertility.
+And step by slow step, infertile women have come to be considered patients in their own right, instead of curiosity and condemned members of human society, living in silence and misunderstanding; no longer being considered witches and burned at the stake, but replaced as the center of medical and scientific attention, and possibly lying at the very source of all human survival.
+Just imagine where we will be in the next 25-50 years.

 Scottsdale, Arizona 85260

 Monday - Friday: 8:00 AM - 5:00 PM